-- School performance is higher than the lowest 5 percent of schools as determined by the overall report card grade for two consecutive years; - The school earns a four-year graduation rate of better than 67 percent for two consecutive school years; and - No student subgroups are performing at a level similar to the lowest 5 percent of schools (based on individual subgroup performance). - b.
+b.
 Exit Criteria for Schools Receiving Additional Targeted Support.
 Describe the statewide exit criteria, established by the State, for schools receiving additional targeted support under ESEA section 1111(d)(2)(C), including the number of years over which schools are expected to meet such criteria.

-The exit criteria for the Focus schools (targeted support) will be based on the revised report card measures, including the revised Gap Closing measure, which includes achievement, progress and graduation rate data of all required subgroups.
-The maximum time frame for the improvement requirements is four years.
-The exit criteria include:
+The exit criterion for the ATSI schools (additional targeted support and improvement) is based on the revised report card measures, which includes achievement, progress, and graduation rate data of all required subgroups.
+Schools are expected to meet the exit criterion within three years.
+The exit criterion is that:

-- The school or district earns an overall grade of C or better as determined by the report card grade and earns a C or better for Gap Closing; and - The school meets subgroup performance goals per state requirements. - c.
+- The subgroup(s) that led to the identification of the school for ATSI must perform higher than the CSI identification threshold score, in the year that it was identified as an ATSI school, for two consecutive years to ensure that the improvement is substantial and sustained. - c.
 More Rigorous Interventions.
 Describe the more rigorous interventions required for schools identified for comprehensive support and improvement that fail to meet the State's exit criteria within a State-determined number of years consistent with section 1111(d)(3)(A)(i)(I) of the ESEA.

-For those districts that have been identified as needing more rigorous interventions because they fail to meet the state's exit criteria within four years, the state will provide more direct support.
+For those schools that have been identified as needing more rigorous interventions because they fail to meet the state's exit criteria for CSI schools within three years, the state will provide more direct support.

 Regional Service Provider Supports: Direct support may come from the educational service center (ESC) in the form of targeted curriculum alignment, instructional strategy supports, assistance with the use of formative assessment or professional development for teachers and leaders.
 The state support team (SST) also may be required to provide support around early childhood, special education, improvement processes and collaborative support structures.
 Additional directed support may come from the information technology centers (ITC) in the form of help developing protocols to ensure data quality at the local level.
 Support from these three entities (ESCs, SSTs and ITCs) will be coordinated to provide the best service to struggling districts.
-Reporting requirements at this level also would include quarterly expenditure reporting to ensure spending is on target with the identified plan and strategies.